 We have strong links with the clinical research facility and the clinical trials unit.
 The Royal Devon and Exeter NHS Foundation Trust has an active academic strategy to facilitate research, development and teaching.
-We have strong links with the University of Exeter, the University of Exeter Medical School and the NIHR Clinical Research Network: South West Peninsula: Prof Gibbons is the Clinical Director and Dr Masoli is the Clinical Research Specialty Lead for Respiratory Disorders.
+We have strong links with the University of Exeter, the University of Exeter Medical School and the NIHR Clinical Research Network: South West Peninsula: Prof Gibbons is the Clinical Director.

-Dr Masoli oversees the NHSE-designated Severe Asthma Centre and is the recent recipient of an NIHR South West Peninsula LCRN Research Associate Award.
+The Eastern site oversees NHSE-designated Severe Asthma Centre and is the recent recipient of an NIHR South West Peninsula LCRN Research Associate Award.
 Further development of the service to support a regional role and increased referrals is underway.